BMW 1-Series Hatchback (2011 - 2019) running costs and reliability

 No surprise that the high-performance M140i is the bookend of the range: stick with the standard manual gearbox and you’ll be trying to justify on-paper figures of 36.2mpg and 179g/km of CO2.

-Other 1 Series running costs can be quite high, as servicing can prove expensive at a BMW dealer – but when you’re buying new a transferable fixed-price arrangement is available.
+Other 1 Series running costs can be quite high, as servicing can prove expensive at a BMW dealer – but there are plenty of specialists out there.

 Wider tyres and other BMW-specific consumables can add to the overall cost of ownership as you go on, though.